newyorkconservative/newyorkconservative.github.io/_posts/2018-08-25-twitter-censorship-and-privacy-concerns.md

 <p>4.
 Twitter automatically set my cell phone in my account settings even though I deliberately deleted it out - this is a massive privacy violation because accounts get hacked from time to time and our cell phone # is almost as valuable as our social security number.</p>
 <p>5.
 There were other privacy settings that were tweaked in my iPhone even though I know as a matter of fact I had set them to the most private settings.
 So now I periodically check my privacy settings.</p>
 <p>6.
 Twitter periodically removes my pinned tweet - could be a bug but I doubt it.</p>
-<p>7.
-A friend setup a new twitter account - registering they wanted to use their email instead of their cell phone - after they configured their account they logged in and started following some popular conservatives - they were immediately flagged for unusual behavior and locked out - the unusual behavior that was exhibited was following popular conservatives - prior to that there were no issues with the account</p>
+<p>7.&nbsp;A friend setup a new twitter account - registering they wanted to use their email instead of their cell phone - after they configured their account they logged in and started following some popular conservatives - they were immediately flagged for unusual behavior and locked out - the unusual behavior that was exhibited was following popular conservatives - prior to that there were no issues with the account</p>
 <p>8.
 On October 8th 2018, and the days after, it was widely reported by various conservatives, including myself, that people were losing a large amount of followers, there were some rumors that accounts were being purged of "bots" but that was definitely not the case - there is most likely no coincidence that this is happening only a few weeks before a critical mid-term election that could decide the fate of the Trump Presidency</p>
 <p>9.
 On September 28th my twitter account was locked out - apparently someone decided to report me to #ReportTheBot - now I cannot use twitter without not only entering my cell phone but <em><strong>keeping it listed in my account</strong></em>.
 So as soon as I remove my cell phone my account is locked out and I have to re-verify and re-enter it.</p>
 <p>So this is pretty amazing - someone is able to randomly report me and then twitter takes that info without any real validation and reduces my privacy capabilities.</p>